Learnubq/NexusRepoManager/droplet-setup.md

 - OS : Ubuntu 24.10 x64
 - Access: Root via SSH

-**Ensure the droplet server has 8GB of memory, 4 CPUs, and 160GB of storage (SSD) - this are the requirements needed to run Nexus.
+**Ensure the droplet server has 8GB of memory, 4 CPUs, and 160GB of storage (SSD) - the requirements needed to run Nexus on server are 4GB of memory, 2 CPUs, and 80GB of storage.
+**Configure firewall to be accessible via port 22.

 ### Steps Performed: